istrategylabs/franklin-build/README.md

 1. `pip install -r requirements.txt`

 ## Running

-1. `cd build-api && python api.py`
+1. Set the build_directory environment variable (location where project will build to): `export BUILD_LOCATION=<location>`
+1. `make run`
-1. Make a POST request to `localhost:5000/build` with a body similar to:
+1. Make a POST request to `localhost:5000/build` with a body similar to what is found in build_api/test/sample_data.json

-    ```
-    {
-      "repo_name": "franklin-api",
-      "repo_owner": "istrategylabs",
-      "git_hash": "b6046c5bef74edfc1cbf35f97f62cebdadf6946a",
-      "path": "/home/www/projects/istrategylabs/franklin-api"
-    }
-    ```
-1. A successful response will look like:

-    ```
-    {
-      "building": true,
-      "error": "",
-    }
-    ```

-1. A failed response will look like:

-    ```
-    {
-      "building": false,
-      "error": "Please supply all arguments: (repo_name, repo_owner, git_hash, path)"
-    }
-    ```

-1. Note: this application creates a `tmp` dir for doing it's work.
-You may need to cleanup/delete this manually at times.
-It should be in the same location as your code.
+1. You can run the test suite by running `make test`

 ## TODO